 Detroit claims this drink originated more than a century ago at the Detroit Athletic Club; Seattle claims this drink was reborn at the Zig Zig Café, thanks to barkeep Murray Stenson.
 We’re just glad this bracing mix of equal parts gin, Green Chartreuse, lime juice and maraschino liqueur is back on cocktail menus across the globe.

 Created by Sam Ross, now a partner at New York’s Attaboy, this colorful riff on the classic Last Word combines equal parts bourbon, Aperol, lemon juice and Amaro Nonino.
 It’s ideal for those who enjoy whiskey but prefer not to sip it straight.

 This enduring pre-Prohibition classic is a saucy mix of equal parts gin, lemon juice, Lillet Blanc and Cointreau, plus absinthe to rinse the glass.
 Yes, there’s also a Corpse Reviver No. 1, but this bracing mix is far superior.

 Bacardí brand ambassador Jacob Briars created this drink as a joke, but it has become a popular order, so he gets the last laugh.
 To make this, simply swap the Cointreau for blue curaçao, another type of orange liqueur.
 Sum total: equal parts gin, lemon juice, Lillet Blanc, blue curaçao, plus the absinthe rinse.

-Give this easy-drinking, low-alcohol sipper a spin.
-Made with equal parts sherry and vermouth, it pairs beautifully with tapas and other savory bites.
+Talk about the sum of its parts.
+This easy-drinking, low-alcohol sipper is definitely worth giving a spin.
+Made with equal parts fino sherry and sweet vermouth, it pairs beautifully with tapas and other savory bites.